LucaSantoro1/Assignment_1_OperatingSystem_PartyAnimals/README.md

 Simulate for a length of time, say a couple of minutes.
 In the end, display the identifier of the individual who drunk the most, and of that who drunk the least.

-Provide working code as one or more .c/.h files(meaning, code that compiles) and pdf file commenting your solution (including statistics).